sildar/TASER/README.md

 TASER
 =====

-TASk manaGER, a GUI problem
+TASk managER, a GUI problem

 To compile